• Skip to primary navigation

 • 1 ½ cups cherry tomatoes

-• 1 cup baby spinach leaves, packed - plus more if desired
+• 1 cup baby spinach leaves - packed, plus more to taste

 • Olive oil